Xiii11/Team_registration_and_proposal/Team_registration_and_proposal.md

 ### Group member \[UNI\]:

-<br> Anni Wang \[aw3621\] <br> Yifan Shi \[ys3766\] <br> Qi Cai
+- Anni Wang \[aw3621\]
+- Yifan Shi \[ys3766\]
+- Qi Cai \[qc2337\]
-\[qc2337\] <br> Xi Peng\[xp2213\]
+- Xi Peng\[xp2213\]

 ### The tentative project title:

-Understanding the Impact of Active Design on Physical Activity and Transportation in New York City
+- Understanding the Impact of Active Design on Physical Activity and Transportation in New York City

 ### The motivation for this project:

-New York City’s efforts to enhance public health through urban design, transportation infrastructure, and active living environments are crucial for promoting physical activity, reducing transportation-related injuries, and improving community health outcomes.
+- New York City’s efforts to enhance public health through urban design, transportation infrastructure, and active living environments are crucial for promoting physical activity, reducing transportation-related injuries, and improving community health outcomes.
 By analyzing walkability, physical activity rates, commuting modes, and transportation-related injuries, this project aims to understand how active design principles contribute to or hinder public health in NYC neighborhoods.
 This project is motivated by a need to identify urban design factors that effectively promote health, safety, and well-being across diverse communities in NYC.

-### The intended final products:(need to be edited later)
+### The intended final products (will be modified as needed)：

 This project will generate a comprehensive report that includes data analysis, findings, and policy recommendations.
 This report will cover: